Timothy-Marsh/SimpleMediation/README.md

 ## Installation

-You can install the development version of SimpleMediation from a file, later GIt will be used:
+You can install the development version of SimpleMediation GitHub:

 ``` r
 # install.packages("devtools")